ail-project/lacus/README.md

 ```bash
 poetry run update --init
 ```

-This will already launch a first instance.
+It will launch the instance if you answer yes to the "restart" question.

 ## Configuration